 Prerequisite – Types of area networks – LAN, MAN and WAN

-LAN stands for Local Area Network is a group of network devices which allow the communication between connected devices.
-The private ownership has the control over the local area network rather than public.
-LAN has short propagation delay than MAN as well as WAN.
-It covers the smallest area such as: College, School Hospital and so on.
+LAN stands for local area network.
+It is a group of network devices that allow communication between various connected devices.
+Private ownership has control over the local area network rather than the public.
+LAN has a short propagation delay than MAN as well as WAN.
+It covers the smallest area such as colleges, schools, hospitals, and so on.

-MAN stands for Metropolitan Area Network.
-It covers the largest area than LAN such as:Small towns, City etc. MAN connects 2 or a lot of computers that area unit apart however resides within the same or completely different cities.
+MAN stands for metropolitan area network.
+It covers the largest area than LAN such as small towns, cities, etc. MAN connects two or more computers that reside within the same or completely different cities.
 MAN is expensive and should or might not be owned by one organization.

-WAN stands for Wide Area Network.
-It covers the large area than LAN as well as MAN such as: Country/Continent etc. WAN is expensive and should or might not be owned by one organization.
-PSTN or Satellite medium are used for wide area network.
+WAN stands for wide area network.
+It covers a large area than LAN as well as a MAN such as country/continent etc. WAN is expensive and should or might not be owned by one organization.
+PSTN or satellite medium is used for wide area networks.

-Let’s see that the difference between LAN, MAN and WAN:
+Let’s see the differences between the three: LAN, MAN, and WAN.

 |LAN’s ownership is private.||MAN’s ownership can be private or public.||While WAN also might not be owned by one organization.|

 |The transmission speed of a LAN is high.||While the transmission speed of a MAN is average.||Whereas the transmission speed of a WAN is low.|